SeanMcTex/game-of-things/README.md

 ----

 ^ And finally, we get a list of Photons registered to our account and iterate through them to find the one named "iron-throne."
 We stash it in a property on our ParticleManager class, and we're all set up!
+(Don't worry about that `subscribeToEvents()` call; we'll come back to that in a moment.)

 ```swift
     private func findPhoton() {